Pinneberg: Transport

 Many regional trains stop at Pinneberg railway station, which serves as the terminus of line S3 of the Hamburg S-Bahn rapid transit network.
 A second S-Bahn station – Thesdorf – is also located within Pinneberg.

+There were plans for a third station in northwestern Pinneberg which are linked to the project of an S3-extension.

+The highway A23 passes Pinneberg with three exits.